 (Only applicable to fall & spring)

-Students may take additional credits with extra cost ($400.00/course of 3 credits)
+*Students may take additional credits with extra cost ($400.00/course of 3 credits)

-Further information about the maximum course load on page 44 of Catalog 2019-20.
+Further information about the maximum course load on page 70 of Catalog.

 All registration and tuition fees are due and payable at the time of registration.
 We encourage all students to pay all fees in full at registration.
 All balances are due at registration for classes.
 Registration is not complete until payment is received.
 Payments received after the start of late registration are considered late and subject to late registration fee.
 Courses added during the late registration period are subject to late fees.